IntelligentAutomationCommunity/Cortex-Get-Distance-between-2-gps-points/README.md

 It uses the following input variables:

 - i_gps-coord1
   - a comma separated input that references gps coordinate 1 e.g. 51.5018174,-0.0868255
 - i_gps-coord2
   - a comma separated input that references gps coordinate 2 e.g. 51.5081765,-0.0987105
 - i_lat1
   - if i_pgs-coord1 is not supplied you can supply the gps coordinates as separate values.
 In this case the latitude value for coordinate 1
 - i_long1
   - if i_pgs-coord1 is not supplied you can supply the gps coordinates as separate values.
 In this case the longitude value for coordinate 1
 - i_lat2
   - if i_pgs-coord2 is not supplied you can supply the gps coordinates as separate values.
 In this case the latitude value for coordinate 2
 - i_long2
   - if i_pgs-coord2 is not supplied you can supply the gps coordinates as separate values.
 In this case the longitude value for coordinate 2

-And returns the distance by means of a text variable called **o_distance**
+And returns the distance by means of a text variable called **o_distance* The value returned is in meters

 ### Use Case example
 One example that this might be useful is to use the distance between two mobile cells to see if a neighbouring cell could take over communications.